The world gathers in Glasgow in less than a month. A safe climate future is on the line. Will New Zealand play its part?

 Send an email asking the Prime Minister to commit to:

-- Set a 2030 target that does our fair share to keep to 1.5 degrees;
+- Set a 2030 target that does our fair share to keep to 1.5 degrees; and

 Doing this requires political leadership, and the funds necessary to follow through on our commitments.
 Use the email template provided to send an email to Prime Minister Jacinda Ardern and Finance Minister Grant Robertson.